andrew/ultimate-awesome/README.md

 - [awesome-segmentation-and-graph-method](https://github.com/LQY404/awesome-segmentation-and-graph-method) - This is a repository of the segmentation method and graph method.
 In the segmentation part, the instance, sematic, panoptic and referring segmentation are included.
 In the graph part, the representation learning, clustering and so on methods are included.
 We will update continue.
 - [awesome-maestro](https://github.com/ludovicobesana/awesome-maestro) - A curated list of awesome tools, utils and projects using Maestro.
 - [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.
-- [awesome-os-tweaks](https://github.com/madelena/awesome-os-tweaks) - How to make Mac behave like Windows, vice versa.
 - [awesome-metaljs](https://github.com/matuzalemsteles/awesome-metaljs) - 😎 A collection of awesome things regarding Metal.js ecosystem.
 - [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
 - [awesome](https://github.com/mdn/awesome) - A curated list of awesome things related to MDN.